giulio93/arduino-app-cli/internal/orchestrator/assets/static/0.1.16/docs/arduino/dbstorage_tsstore/README.md

 # Database Storage - Time Series Store

+This brick helps you manage and store time series data efficiently using an Influx DB.

+## Features

+- Efficient storage and retrieval of time series data
+- Simple API for creating tables and inserting data
+- Automatic handling of database connections
+- Easy integration with Influx DB
+- Methods for querying and managing stored data
+- Robust error handling and resource management

 ## Code example and usage

 Instantiate a new class to open database connection.